Arizona School of Podiatric Medicine

 To receive the degree of Doctor of Podiatric Medicine, the student must complete all requirements within six years of matriculation.
 To be eligible for graduation the student must:

-- Follow an approved course of study of 233.5 credits leading to the completion of all academic requirements;
+- Follow an approved course of study of 227 credits leading to the completion of all academic requirements.

-- Complete the Service Learning requirement (four hours of volunteer service in a health care environment per quarter for the first and second years of study);
+- Complete the Service Learning requirement (20 hours of volunteer service in a health care environment during the first and second years of study).

-- Pass Part I of the National Boards and take Part II of the American Podiatric Medical Licensing Examination, administered by the National Board of Podiatric Medical Examiners;*
+- Pass Part I and take Part II of the American Podiatric Medical Licensing Examination, administered by the National Board of Podiatric Medical Examiners.*

-- Settle all financial accounts with the University; and
+- Settle all financial accounts with the University.

 - Complete all graduation clearance requirements as instructed by the Office of the Registrar.

-* It is an AZPod requirement that the exams be taken the first time they are offered once the student is eligible to take the exams.
+* It is an AZPod requirement that both Part I and Part II of the APMLE exams be taken the first time they are offered once the student is eligible to take the exams.
 Students will not be allowed to start rotations during their third year until they have taken and passed Part I of the American Podiatric Medical Licensing Examination (APMLE).
 In addition, students who fail Part I of the APMLE three times may be subject to dismissal.
 Additionally, the National Board of Podiatric Medical Examiners requires that the student must pass Part I prior to taking Part II, and must also pass Part II prior to taking Part III.